NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: NAIS-Net with Untied Weights

 In particular, we have: \begin{enumerate} \item If the activation is $\tanh$ then the network is Globally Uniformly Input-Output robustly Stable for any input perturbation $w\in\mathcal{W}=\mathbb{R}^m$.
 Under no input actions, namely if $u=0$, then the origin is Globally Asymptotically Stable.
 If $u=w\in\mathcal{W}$ where $\mathcal{W}$ is the norm ball of radius $\mu$, then the following set is RPI:

-\item If the activation is ReLu then the network with zero nominal input is Globally Uniformly Input-Output practically Stable for input perturbations in a compact $\mathcal{W}\subset\mathbb{R}^m$.
-The describing function are given by Eq. (\ref{eq:describing_untied}) and the constant term is $ \zeta=\bar{r}$, where $\bar{r}$ is the norm ball radius for the initial condition, namely,
+\item If the activation is ReLu then the network is Globally Uniformly Incrementally IO Stable for input perturbations in a compact $\mathcal{W}\subset\mathbb{R}^m$.
+The describing functions are given by Eq. (\ref{eq:describing_untied}) and the constant term is $\zeta=\frac{\bar{r}}{(1-\bar{\rho})}$, where $\bar{r}$ is the norm ball radius for the initial condition, namely,